eppleton/frgaal/index.md

 To disable this behavior use `-bootclasspath`, `-Xbootclasspath` or `-system` and specify the desired target platform API.
 Or use `-XDignore.symbol.file` to disable this behavior and use runtime platform APIs.

 Caveats
 -------

 The current caveats include:

  * module-info.java cannot be compiled with `--target 8`
- * the records preview feature, introduced in Java 14, can only be used with `--target 15`
+ * the sealed classes preview feature, introduced in Java 15, can only be used with `--target 16`

+### Record Classes

+The record classes depend on a number of runtime features, and are impossible to fully support for older versions of the platform. frgaal will allow to compile record classes with the following caveats:

- * the sealed classes preview feature, introduced in Java 15, can only be used with `--target 15`
+ * `Serializable` record classes are only supported with `--target 16` and later.
+ * for targets below 16, the super class of the record class is `java.lang.Object`, and the support for record classes in the standard libraries is missing.
+   Some serialization libraries may not recognize the class as a record class.
+ * the frgaal compiler will produce a separate class file of the record class under `META-INF/versions/16`, which will have the proper superclass and other runtime support.
+If the classfiles are packed into a jar marked as a multi-release jar, the runtime may be able to use the JDK 16 version with the better runtime support.

 Building
 --------